 Toolbox Differences Between macOS / Linux / Windows#

-This document highlights some of the differences between the Linux / macOS-based commands and the Windows variant (cmd.exe or PowerShell) so that if you encounter a reference or example for one, you can easily get it to work on the other
+Across the Squirro documentation are examples of commands that you can run using the command line interface.
+While most of them work on a Squirro server using bash or zsh, you might sometimes want to use Squirro Toolbox for Windows.
+This document highlights some of the differences between the Linux/macOS commands and the Windows variants so that if you encounter a reference for one, you can easily get it to work for the other.

 Commands Are Logically the Same#